jaames/flipnote.js/docs/web-components.md

 A full list of available events can be found on the {@link Player} API page.

-## Limitations
+## HTML5 fallback

 The player uses [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) to render the Flipnote's animation frames, the benefits of which includes faster performance and lower power consumption compared to the HTML5 canvas API.
-However, one downside of this approach is that browsers have a hidden limit of how many WebGL contexts can appear on a single page.
-The number varies, but it's typically around 8 to 12.

-If this limit is reached, it will cull old rendering contexts before new ones are created, each player uses its own WebGL context, so this means you can only have a limited number of active player elements on a single page.
-Flipnote.js currently handles this by making the player show an error message if its context has been culled, but that isn't very good UX.
-In the future, I intend to automatically fall back to a HTML5 canvas renderer when this happens, although I haven't got around to implementing that yet.
-So please make a note of this.
+However, there's typically a limit to how many WebGL instances can be used on the same page (about 8 to 12), and some devices may still not even support it at all.
+For these cases, the player will automatically downgrade to using a HTML5-backed renderer.

 # flipnote-image